espocrm/documentation/docs/administration/bpm-events.md

 ### Conditional Start Event

-A starting point of the process.
+A starting point of a process.
 It's supposed to be triggered automatically when specified conditions are met.
-There are three types of triggers: 'After record created', 'After record updated', 'After record saved'.
-Conditions are defined in the same way as in the Workflows tool.
+There are three types of triggers: 'After record created', 'After record updated', and 'After record saved'.
+Event conditions are defined in the same way as conditions in the Workflows tool.
 See [here](workflows.md#conditions).

 ![Conditional Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-conditional-1.png)

-Can be used to start an event sub-process.
+Can be also used to start an event sub-process.

 ![Conditional Start Event for event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-conditional-2.png)

 ### Timer Start Event

-A starting point of the process.
+A starting point of a process.
 It initiates processes by scheduling.
-You need to select a list report (which returns records for initiating processes) and specify execution scheduling (in crontab notation).
+You need to select a list report (which returns records, each one will initiate a separate process) and specify execution scheduling (in the crontab notation).

 ![Timer Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-1.png)

 Can be also used to start an event sub-process.
-In this case, it is scheduled to be triggered at a time defined by event parameters.
+In this case, it is scheduled to be triggered at time defined by event parameters.

 ![Timer Start Event for event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-2.png)